Bridging the Word Gap (BWG) Emerging Scholars Program

 The Bridging the Word Gap Emerging Scholars Program is a mentorship program designed to enhance the ability of emerging scholars to enter into productive careers focused on carrying out research that will help understand the word gap and develop interventions to reduce the gap.

-During this two-year fellowship, scholars carry out a proposed research study related to the word gap under the guidance of BWGRN mentors.
+During a two-year fellowship, scholars carry out a proposed research study related to the word gap under the guidance of BWGRN mentors.
 Scholars later then present their research.

 Meet our current Emerging Research Scholars: